A Noisy Approach to Intrinsically Mixed-State Topological Order: Discussion

 A pressing issue is to characterize our family of imTOs via their entanglement structure.
-While the entanglement entropy has previously been studied in mixed-state TO~\cite{castelnovo2007classical,hermanns2014classical}, a more natural probe of entanglement in mixed-states is provided by the entanglement negativity which, unlike the entanglement entropy, is a good measure of quantum correlations in a mixed state~\cite{peres1996,zyczkowski1998,eisert1999,vidal2002,plenio2005}.
-In pure state TO, the negativity has been shown to receive universal contributions which are sensitive to the modular data of the TO (namely, the total quantum dimension)~\cite{kitaev2006tee,levin2006tee,lee2013negativity,castelnovo2013negativity,wen2016edge,wen2016surgery,lu2020negativity}.
+While the entanglement entropy has previously been studied in mixed-state TO~\cite{castelnovo2007classical,hermanns2014classical}, a more natural probe of entanglement in mixed-states is the entanglement negativity which, unlike the entanglement entropy, is a good measure of quantum correlations in a mixed state~\cite{peres1996,zyczkowski1998,eisert1999,vidal2002,plenio2005}.
+In pure state TO, the negativity receives universal contributions which are sensitive to the modular data of the TO (namely, the total quantum dimension)~\cite{kitaev2006tee,levin2006tee,lee2013negativity,castelnovo2013negativity,wen2016edge,wen2016surgery,lu2020negativity}.
 This topological entanglement negativity (TEN) has also been shown to be sensitive to the breakdown of TO in thermal states~\cite{hart2018negativity,lu2020negativity}, which the entanglement entropy does not accurately reflect.
 Since we have shown that imTO is generally characterized by \emph{non-modular} anyon theories, it is an intriguing question as to what universal data the TEN captures in these states.
 In one specific instance, Ref. \cite{wang2023mixed} distinguished between the $\mbZ_2^{(0)}$ and $\mbZ_2^{(1)}$ imTOs (obtained via decoherence of the $\mbZ_2$ Toric code) by the respective absence and presence of topological contributions to the negativity.
 Recalling that these two states correspond to quantum condensates of bosonic and fermionic loops, it is tempting to conjecture that the TEN remains sensitive to the spins of the underlying deconfined anyon excitations.
-In a forthcoming work, we address more comprehensively the connection between TEN and the braided tensor category structure of imTO.
+In the future, we intend to address more comprehensively the connection between TEN and the braided tensor category structure of imTO.
 It would likewise be interesting to understand novel decoherence induced negativity transitions~\cite{fan2023mixed,wang2023mixed,eckstein2024,chen2024unconventional} that may result from (competition between) the different decoherence channels discussed in this work.